 Well done: 160 F

 Once you remove your meat from the grill, it is time to rest.
-Place your steak on a plate and lightly cover it with some aluminum foil and leave it for (ideally) half of its cooking time, or at least 5 minutes if you really cannot wait.
-This gives the juices inside the meat a chance to settle back into the steak and evenly redistribute — cut into your steak too soon and they will all run out, leaving you with a disappointingly dry steak.
+Place your steak on a plate, lightly cover it with some aluminum foil, and leave it for (ideally) half of its cooking time, or at least five minutes if you really cannot wait.
+This gives the juices inside the meat a chance to settle back into the steak and evenly redistribute.
+If you cut into your steak too soon, they will all run out, leaving you with a disappointingly dry steak.

 The last step before eating is the slicing.
 Carefully slice against the grain to ensure maximum tenderness.
-Doing so results in shorter muscle fibers which will ensure that each mouthful is buttery and delicious.
+Doing so results in shorter muscle fibers, which will ensure that each mouthful is buttery and delicious.
 Now that you know steak tips and tricks, you should have a few great steak recipes in your back pocket.